-Rome is one of the most visited destinations of the world.
-If you decide to fly you will land at one of two Rome's airports - Fiumicino and Ciampino from which you will easily reach the city center.
-One of the most popular means of travel in Italy is by train.
-Rome can be reached from any Italian destination by modern and fast trains.
-You can also decide to drive to Rome but we advise you that once you arrive leave your car ad explore the city by public transport.
-Find below the short guide about getting to Rome.
+The train travel is one of the best and cheapest ways to get around in Italy.
+Rome can be reached from any other destination in Italy by modern and fast trains.
+You can also decide to drive to Rome but we advise you that once you arrive leave your car and explore city by public transport.
+Many cruise ships on Mediterranean cruises stop at the port of Civitavecchia from where passengers make a day trip to Rome.

-Cruise visitors usually make a day trip to Rome which is very easy to do by taking a train from Civitavecchia to Rome San Pietro station (45 minutes).
+Termini Station or Rome San Pietro station (45 minutes).
 First you need to take one of shuttle buses running between the various cruise-ship piers and Forte Michelangelo at the entrance of the port.
 From there it's a short 10-minute walk down Viale Garibaldi to the train station.
 Consider buying a BIRG one-day travel pass (€9.30) at the station which includes travel down to Rome and back and bus/metro travel within the city.

 Home > Getting to Rome